 After another two months went by, we collected and analysed new data from our helpline advisers.
 We found that:

-- around 25.5% were dealt with through the emergency helpline (an increase of 2.5% from the initial 23%)
+- around 25.5% of the calls we served were by people in urgent need of our help (an increase of 2.5% from the initial 23%)

 - callers who felt they should be put through to an adviser as a priority call were three times more likely to have their call answered